Lightweight-Studios/2DPlatformer/README.md

 3. cmake ..
 4. cmake --build ./

+NOTE: See root level CMakeLists.txt for possible build options - EG: cmake -DBUILD_UNIT_TESTS=ON ..

 ## Known Issues
 * The first attempt to cmake --build will fail, rerun the build to correct the issue
 * Only debug builds supported currently
+* Lots of platform specific CMake code at the moment

 # Contributing
 ## Folks